commenthol/veloze-validate/README.md

 > A schema validator

 Easy type validator.
 The validator bails out on first encountered schema violation.
+Uses safe bounds for all types, e.g. string is limit to 255 or less characters.

 Less than 9k if minimized, less then 2.5kB if gzipped.